Mayhew (animal welfare charity)

-The Mayhew, formerly the Mayhew Animal Home & Humane Education Centre is a charity in England that promotes animal welfare.
+The Mayhew, formerly the Mayhew Animal Home & Humane Education Centre is a charity in London, England that promotes animal welfare.
 It was established in 1886 and is now one of the busiest animal sanctuaries in London, rescuing hundreds of animals each year.
+The charities mission is "To promote animal welfare by delivering a broad range of community-based veterinary, care and education services in the UK and overseas".